Jialee2266/SmartHomeApp/README.md

 The purpose of this project is to develop a mobile application that can record labeled gesture videos for training machine learning models.
 This project is being completed as a requirement for the ASU MCS 535 course curriculum.

 ## Background
-The Gesture Recorder application is designed to record labeled gesture videos using an Android mobile device or tablet.
-The recorded videos will be used as training data for a machine learning model that will be developed in part two of this project using TensorFlow.
-The application has a simple interface that enables users to start and stop video recording, label the gesture they are performing, and save the video to a designated folder using Flask to mimic a remote server.
+The Gesture Recorder app is designed to record labeled gesture videos using an Android mobile device or tablet.
+The recorded videos are used to train a machine learning model that will be developed in part two of the project using TensorFlow.
+The app has a simple interface that enables users to start and stop video recording, label the gesture they are performing, and save the video to a designated folder using Flask to mimic a remote server.

 ## Features
 The Gesture Recorder application includes the following features:

 * Simple interface for easy recording and labeling of gesture videos
-* View an example guesture with the ability to replay the example video
+* View an example gesture with the ability to replay the example video
 * A record button and a done button for video recording
 * Capability to label the gesture being performed in the video
 * Save the recorded videos to a designated folder using Flask to mimic a remote server